rvcagis/jkan/_datasets/rvca-landcover.md

 title: RVCA Landcover
 organization: RVCA
 notes: >-
-  RVCA Landcover - compiled yearly on a subwatershed basis.
-Each subwatershed is captured every six years and is based on imagery also on a 6 year cycle. i.e.
+  <strong>01-15-2018<strong><br>RVCA Landcover - compiled yearly on a
-  2008, 2014, 2020.
+  subwatershed basis.
+Each subwatershed is captured every six years and is based on imagery also on a 6 year cycle. i.e. 2008, 2014, 2020.
 resources:
   - name: RVCA Landcover Shapefile
     url: 'ftp://FTP_Data:!Data1@204.101.207.53/data/OpenData/landCoverSHP.zip'